XM Radio Canada: Corporate Structure

 XM Radio Canada is a wholly owned subsidiary of Canadian Satellite Radio Holdings Inc. (CSR Holdings).
 CSR Holdings is a publicly traded company on the TSX Exchange.
-The executive chairman and founder is John Bitove, a Canadian businessman, who owns 58% of CSR Holdings, while the American company Sirius XM owns 23% of CSR Holdings.
+The executive chairman and founder is John Bitove, a Canadian businessman, who owns 58% of CSR Holdings, while the American company SiriusXM owns 23% of CSR Holdings.
 The remaining 19% forms the publicly traded float on the TSX stock exchange.
 XMSR granted an exclusive 15 year licence (including a 5-year renewal) to XM Radio Canada to broadcast and distribute its content and to use its XM brand name.

 XM Radio Canada has strategic alliances with Corus Entertainment, Telesat Canada, General Motors, Honda, Toyota, Nissan, Telus, Rogers Communications and Air Canada.

 XM Radio Canada Content

 XM Radio Canada offers listeners 130 channels, including 100% commercial-free music as well as news, talk, sports and children's programming across Canada via satellite.
 XM Radio Canada also offers every NHL hockey game, as it is the exclusive broadcaster of the NHL games starting in the 2007-2008 season.
 As of September 2007, XM Radio Canada now offers every Major League Baseball game, the IRL, select college sports, and the PGA Tour Network along with the NHL.
 The company programs, produces, and distributes thirteen new Canadian channels (eight in English and five in French) with formats such as music, sports, comedy, and news, in addition to the existing XM service.
 XM Radio Canada uses the existing 2 XM satellites: Rhythm and Blues, as well as a system of ground repeaters across Canada to broadcast a subscription radio service to Canadians.
 For a complete list of channels, please visit List of XM Satellite Radio channels.

 XM Radio Canada currently programs the following on-air channels for XM Satellite Radio.